1 9 8 2 – 1 9 8 3 (UK)

 After 17 years away in the city, he returns to the village at the request of his cousin, Jenny (Maggie Green) who has taken over the family farmhouse – his childhood home, Foxhollies Farm near Bennetts Wood – with her husband Bill (Steve Tomlin).
 The couple are being stalked by the same beast that the narrator encountered in the woods years before.

-Little Miss Constantine – a confused elderly woman – lives in a vast, rambling once-grand mansion, her thoughts crowded with remnants of a half-forgotten family history.
+Little Miss Constantine (Wynna Evans) – a confused elderly woman – lives in a vast, rambling once-grand mansion nrat Taunton, her thoughts crowded with remnants of half-forgotten family history.
 The darker shadows of the shuttered rooms are invaded by mysterious visitors with deadly white faces – “the people from the authorities”.
+Can the vicar exorcise her intruders?

 With Love Belinda